ratsakatika/camera-traps/README.md

 **Thomas Ratsakatika | AI and Environment Researcher | University of Cambridge**

-This software was developed in partnership with <a href="https://www.carpathia.org/" target="_blank">Fundația Conservation Carpathia</a>, a nature conservation and restoration organisation based in the Romania.
+This software was developed in partnership with <a href="https://www.carpathia.org/" target="_blank">Fundația Conservation Carpathia</a>, a nature conservation and restoration organisation based in Romania.

 <i>Read the [licenses](#-license) and [disclaimer](#-disclaimer) before use.</i>

 ## 💡 Overview

-This repository contains code to run an wildlife alert system on your laptop, PC or server.
+This repository contains code to run a wildlife alert system on your laptop, PC or server.
 You can even run the basic version on a [Raspberry Pi 4B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) (requires 4GB RAM minimum).

 The system will process photos sent from a 4G-enabled camera trap and send alerts directly to your mobile phone.

-The system uses a classification [model](#-models) that can identify **26 European mammals**, however it can be adapted to use other models.
+The system uses a classification [model](#-models) that can identify **26 European mammals**, however, it can be adapted to use other models.

-To get started, you will need at least one 4G-enabled camera trap, a dedicated email address, a Telegram account and some basic python skills.
+To get started, you will need at least one 4G-enabled camera trap, a dedicated email address, a Telegram account and some basic Python skills.

 If you don't have these - or you just want to test the system on your laptop - run the [Example Tutorial](#-example-tutorial).